 Back to School Night was finally here.
 The nerves were less than normal.
 I was still meeting with the parents, but they had already seen me talk about the classroom.
 The pressure had been taken off.
 Instead of standing in front of a bunch of parents this year, I got to talk to small groups of people about specific topics they wanted to know more about.
 I also got a chance to speak specifically about a few students with their parents one-on-one without waiting for our conferences in October.
 Usually none of this happens because I am so crunched for time that parents get less than 5 minutes to ask me questions and NEVER do you talk about the kids specifically!
 AND many of the parents told me how much they loved the video.
 I had set up computers around the room for those who hadn’t had a chance to watch the video.
 Once they were done, they found me to talk about their questions and comments.
 Parents who weren’t able to come for the event got a chance to watch it and still participate in their student’s education.
 A former student’s parent commented that she wished all teachers (including me back when I had each of her sons!) would do this.
 She has 4 kids and is never able to get to ALL of their Back to School Night presentations.
 Flipping it would have allowed her to be more involved in all of what they were doing.

 Now that I have flipped my Back to School Night, I have no plans to go back to the way I have always done it.
 The ability to have conversations with the parents rather than me spewing information at them for 25 minutes made a huge difference for all of us.
 My biggest regret is that I didn’t figure all of this out sooner.

-Please check out the videos and let me know your thoughts!
+Please check out my video and let me know what you think!

 20+ year teacher, mother of 2 kids and 2 dogs, wife, lover of all things M&M, interested in tech in the classroom, and changing up my teaching